twistedtwig/AutoValidator/README.md

 There are two basic ways to validate data:

  * Simply call validate on each item of data as you need to.
- * Define a validation schema for a model, then call validate on an instance of that model.
+ * Define a validation schema for a model, then call validate on an instance of that model. (preferred approach)

-One of the principles AutoValidator follows is that exceptions should only happen in exceptional situations, so it will not throw an exception when some data is incorrect, it will simply return a result object detailing what is wrong.

 the validation schema process is heavily guided by [AutoMapper](https://github.com/AutoMapper/AutoMapper).